 Add the milk and the vanilla extract to the melted butter and stir to combine.

 Heat a skillet or cast iron pan, and add a tablespoon of butter or olive oil.
-If you are using a regular Teflon non stick pan, be sparing with your butter/oil.
+If you are using a regular Teflon non-stick pan, use your butter/oil sparingly.
 When it is almost smoking hot, pour in approximately 1/4 cup of the batter and coax into a round shape.
-Don’t beat yourself up if it’s not perfectly round because that’s the beauty of homemade!
+Don’t beat yourself up if it’s not perfectly round because that’s the beauty of homemade pancakes!

 When the pancake is lightly browned underneath and the top side has set slightly (look for bubbles), then use a spatula to gently flip it.

 Serve stacked with your favorite toppings!
 In our house, we love homemade apple butter spread on each pancake before it’s stacked and then topped with fruit.
-When local honey is in season, they are delicious with honey and steamed apples.
+When local honey is in season, they are delicious with a dollop and some steamed apples.

-That’s all, fellow homesteaders!
-Did you enjoy our homemade pancake recipe?
-Let us know in the comments section below what troubles you had or what you did differently when you learned how to make pancakes from scratch.
+Can you recreate this pancake recipe for breakfast tomorrow?
+Share your experience in the comments section below!
+Let us know what troubles you had or what you did differently when you learned how to make pancakes from scratch.